Goodlife Vans Logo

 Which wood do you use and why?

-What kind of wood is used in the "Good Life Van"?
+Which wood is used in the "Good Life Van"?

 How many people can travel on the bus?

-- 2 persons (driver and passenger seat)
+• 2 people (driver and passenger seat)

 Can I continue to use my existing seats on the bus in everyday life?

-Due to the modular design, your vehicle remains completely untouched.
+Thanks to the modular design, your vehicle remains completely untouched.
 You can simply remove the module and put your seats back in.

-Do I need swivelling front seats?
+Do I need swivel front seats?

 Do I need a parking heater – if so, which one?